Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Cat1 looks like a cat, quacks like a cat, and therefore we can use it as a cat...

-but, Cat1 also quacks like a dog, so we can totally use it like a dog as well.
+but, Cat1 also quacks like a dog, so we can totally use it like a dog.

 Duck typing is its own mess, but not actually the problem here.

 ---

-Dog 2 and 3 don't look like dogs... they look like anything and everything.
+Dogs 2 and 3 don't look like dogs, or cats, or ducks... they look like anything and everything.

-In the early days of TypeScript, we needed a way to describe the types on existing JavaScript tools and functionality.
+In the early days of TypeScript, we needed a way to describe the types on existing JavaScript functionality.

 What does `JSON.parse` return?